8 Book Goals To Set In 2022 To Read More Intentionally

 Ready for some fun, reading-specific goal ideas?
 Let’s get into it.

-1. Craft a realistic book goal
+1. Craft a realistic reading goal

 How much did you read last year?
 What’s an achievable goal for you this year?
 To read two books each month?
 That’s one for every two weeks, which might be more than you read last year.
 Level up your reading goals – without making an outlandish goal that you don’t believe you’ll actually achieve.
 Our ability to achieve our goals has a lot to do with our self-belief.